Lake Jackson (Leon County, Florida): Flora

 Submerged vegetation is abundant throughout the lake and include blue hyssop, coontail, green fanwort, variable-leaf milfoil, and bladderwort.
 Marsh plants include maidencane, pickerelweed, American lotus, and slender spikerush.
 Numerous wetland tree and woody plant species also inhabit the drier portions of the transitional marsh.
 These include sweetgum, a variety of oaks, wax myrtle, the Carolina willow (salix caroliniana), and elderberry.
 Exotic invasive species have also established themselves in some areas, including Chinese tallow and hydrilla.

 Preservation

 Lake Jackson is part of the Lake Jackson Aquatic Preserve, along with Lake Carr and Mallard Pond.
 The preserve was established in 1973.

+Fire suppression

+Lake Jackson Volunteer Fire Department was established in 1988 and serves the largest territory of all Leon County's Volunteer Fire Departments.

+They respond to between 75 and 100 service calls each month including incidents on Route 27, Route 90 and Interstate 10 with assistance from the Tallahassee Fire Department.